mlab-modules/GPS02/README.md

 - **Precision Agriculture**: Utilize the high-accuracy positioning capabilities of the GPS02B module for precise guidance of agricultural machinery, enabling optimized field operations and reduced input costs.

 - **Geospatial Mapping**: Capture accurate geospatial data for surveying, mapping, and cartography applications.
 The GPS02B module provides reliable positioning information for creating detailed and precise maps.

-- **Unmanned Aerial Vehicles (UAVs)**: Integrate the GPS02B module into UAVs for accurate navigation, waypoint tracking, and autonomous flight.
-Achieve precise positioning and control for aerial mapping, surveillance, or inspection missions.

 - **Robotics**: Incorporate the GPS02B module into robotic systems for precise localization and navigation.
 Enable robots to navigate autonomously and perform tasks with high accuracy.